spotify/confidence-sdk-swift/README.md

 ## Development

-Open the project in XCode and build by Product -> Build.
+Open the project in Xcode and build by Product -> Build.

 ### Linting code

-Code is automatically linted during build in XCode, if you need to manually lint:
+Code is automatically linted during build in Xcode, if you need to manually lint:
 ```shell
 brew install swiftlint
 swiftlint